How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay

-Similarly, we can combine all the contributions to the baryon's momentum from vector mesons and denote them by $\Sigma^{\mu}$, such that in going from the vacuum to the in-medium formalism we would replace $k_{\mu} \to k^{*}_{\mu} \equiv k_{\mu} - \Sigma_{\mu}$.
-Equipped with this result, we can write the wave-function for a baryon with (canonical) four-momentum $k^{\mu}$ (in a uniform medium) as
+Similarly, we can combine all the contributions to the baryon's momentum from vector mesons and denote them by $\Sigma^{\mu}$, such that in going from the vacuum to the in-medium formalism we would replace $k_{\mu} \to k^{*}_{\mu} \equiv k_{\mu} - \Sigma_{\mu}$ in the mean-field limit.
+Equipped with this result, we can write the wave-function for a baryon in a uniform medium as

 in which $k^{*\mu} \equiv k^{\mu} - \Sigma^{\mu} = \left\{E^*(k^*), \vec{k} - \vec{\Sigma}\right\}$ is defined to be the {\it kinetic} four-momentum and the vector self-energy ($\Sigma^{\mu}$) is generated by the vector meson VEVs, with $\vec{\Sigma} = 0$ in the n.m.~frame.
 The time-component of $k^{*\mu}$ is defined by $E^*(k^*) \equiv \sqrt{{m^*}^2 + |\vec{k}^*|^2}$, in which $m^*$ is generated by the scalar meson VEVs.
 The baryon spinor $u(k^*, \lambda)$ satisfies the Dirac equation